These easy to navigate theme parks and zoos provide plenty of holiday dazzle for you and your family.

 Smithsonian National Zoological Park, Washington, DC

 You never know what animals will “appear” at the National Zoo’s annual holiday party.
-Bears, anteaters, horses, toucans, elephants, and a wolf howling at the moon took shape in lights at previous festivals.
-You can also see real apes, reptiles and other critters at the animal houses that remain open during the evening celebrations.
-Powered by Pepco, ZooLights blazes with 500,000 lights.
-Families can dance to live music, get photos with Panda Claws and slide down Lion/Tiger Hill on 150-foot long faux snow slide.
+Anteaters, horses, toucans, bears, elephants, and a wolf howling at the moon took shape in lights at previous festivals.
+You can also see real apes, reptiles, and other critters at the animal houses that remain open during these evening celebrations.
+The annual ZooLights tradition blazes with 500,000 lights.
+Families can dance to live music, get photos with Panda Claws, and slide down Lion/Tiger Hill on 150-foot long faux snow slide.
 Open through Jan.
 2, but closed Dec.
 24, 25, and 31.